SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-true-God" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 2.</a><br><span style="font-style:italic;font-weight:bold;">Of the True God</span>

-Of the True God We believe that there is one, and only one, living and true God, an infinite, intelligent Spirit, whose name is YAHWEH, the Maker and Supreme Ruler of Heaven and earth<sup style="font-weight:bold;">7</sup>; inexpressibly glorious in holiness<sup style="font-weight:bold;">8</sup>, and worthy of all possible honor, confidence, and love<sup style="font-weight:bold;">9</sup>; that in the unity of the Godhead there are three persons, the Father, the Son, and the Holy Ghost<sup style="font-weight:bold;">10</sup>; equal in every divine perfection<sup style="font-weight:bold;">11</sup>, and executing distinct and harmonious offices in the great work of redemption<sup style="font-weight:bold;">12</sup>.
+Of the True God We believe that there is one, and only one, living and true God, an infinite, intelligent Spirit, whose name is YAHWEH, the Maker and Supreme Ruler of Heaven and earth;<sup style="font-weight:bold;">7</sup> inexpressibly glorious in holiness,<sup style="font-weight:bold;">8</sup> and worthy of all possible honor, confidence, and love;<sup style="font-weight:bold;">9</sup> that in the unity of the Godhead there are three persons, the Father, the Son, and the Holy Ghost;<sup style="font-weight:bold;">10</sup> equal in every divine perfection,<sup style="font-weight:bold;">11</sup> and executing distinct and harmonious offices in the great work of redemption.<sup style="font-weight:bold;">12</sup>

 <ol start="7">
     <li id="7">John 4:24; Psa.
 147:5; 83:18; Heb.
 3:4; Rom.
 1:20; Jer.
 10:10</li>